 When parents wish to take their student out of school for several days for personal and/or medical reasons, the parents should discuss the student's progress with the teacher.
-Parents should seek to schedule doctor and dental appointments around the school day and the scheduling of vacations during the school year is strongly discouraged.
+However, the school is under no obligation to provide a tutor, make-up work, or special testing schedules for such a period of absence.
 The administration has the sole discretion to determine the conditions and terms governing such absences.
-Although students can complete missed assignments independently, there is no substitute for the learning that occurs within the classroom under the guidance and direction of the teacher.

-SCHOOL ATTENDANCE/REPORTING PROCEDURES
+ATTENDANCE/REPORTING PROCEDURES